-This man is one of the worst leaders Australia has had, using all the country’s resources to buy votes by bribing the population.
+This man is one of the worst leaders Australia has had, using all the country’s resources during his time in power to buy votes by bribing the population.
 If he is a hero, then who is not?

 Nearly half a trillion dollars came into the government’s kitty during the 11 years that Howard was in power.

 Apart from using about $100 billion to pay off government debt, Howard did nothing.